EGOT: Whoopi Goldberg

-In 2002, Whoopi Goldberg became the tenth person to win all four awards, the first African American and the first to win two of their awards in the same year.
+In 2002, Whoopi Goldberg became the tenth person and the first African American to win all four awards and the first to win two in the same year.

 American actress, comedian and author Whoopi Goldberg (born 1955) received her fourth distinct award in 2002.
 Between 1985 and 2009, she received a total of five competitive awards.
 Goldberg is the first African American winner, the first to win the Oscar as their second award, and the third person after Audrey Hepburn (1954) and Marvin Hamlisch (1974) to win two of their qualifying awards in the same year (she won both her Tony and her first competitive Emmy in 2002).